 An embedded PC is most easily defined by how it’s used, but there are some key features that have made embedded computers a vital part of modern system design.
 Embedded computers offer a number of important advantages over standard consumer-grade hardware.

 - Small Form Factor: One of the standout features of nearly all embedded computers is their size.
-Often built around small form factor motherboards like Mini-ITX, Intel’s NUC and even tiny single board devices like the BeagleBone Black, embedded computers can be installed in places where antiquated towers would never fit.
+Often built around small form factor motherboards like Mini-ITX or Intel’s NUC, embedded computers can be installed in places where antiquated towers would never fit.
 Solid state storage and flexible mounting options also allow embedded PCs to be utilized in virtually any position or orientation.

 - Low Maintenance: In many instances embedded computers, as their name suggests, live deep inside complex systems, making reliability incredibly important.
 Industrial computers are engineered to provide 24 hour, uninterrupted operation, often employing carefully engineered, fanless and ventless enclosures designed to efficiently dissipate heat while protecting internal components from environmental damage ranging from dust and airborne debris to extreme temperatures, moisture and vibration.